History of Great Holland

 You should also consider newspaper archives.
 With millions of pages now online, there is always the possibility of finding articles featuring your ancestors.
 Discover how to explore newspaper archives.

-George Atkins, grocer and baker
+George Atkins, shopkeeper

 James Francis, carpenter